-Every dog owner likes to treat their pooch as a reward for good behaviour.
-Part of the problem is knowing what the healthiest choices are for your pet.
-It will come as no surprise to anybody that dogs absolutely love treats.
-They’d eat treats and nothing else if they could get away with it!
-Picking the right kind of treats can be a very daunting task, especially as there is often a huge variety commercially in supermarkets and pet stores.
+Dog treats are an essential part of your dog’s routine.
+It’s important therefore to get to know what the healthiest choices are for your dog.
+One thing is absolutely for sure, and that’s the dogs absolutely love treats!
+They’d eat treats and nothing more if they could get away with it!
+Picking the right kind of treats can be a very daunting task, especially as there is often a huge variety available commercially in supermarkets and pet stores.

-How to tell if a snack is healthy
+How can you tell if a dog treat is healthy?

-The first thing is to ensure you’re choosing treats that are formulated for dogs.
+Make sure you’re choosing treats that are formulated especially for dogs.
 Look closely at the packaging to find the ingredients and nutritional information.
-That should be easy as this information is required by law.
-If the treats are packed with sugar and fat then they should be avoided.
+This information is required by UK law.
+Avoid the treats if are packed with sugar and fat.
 There are many healthier alternatives that your dog will enjoy just as much.

 Check the source of the key ingredients, particularly with meat content to ensure the product is minimally processed with good quality ingredients.
 Finally, make sure that the product is free from artificial flavours, colours and preservatives.
 This will be indicated clearly on the label.
 If it isn’t free from these, avoid them!
 It will be better for the long-term health of your pet.
 If you are in doubt about any ingredients, look for a phone number to call or a website address so you can find out more.